VII. Physical Facilities

 Gift books and materials are evaluated using the same criteria used for selection of all other materials.

 - Books and other materials will be accepted on the condition that the Library Director has the authority to make whatever disposition seems advisable.

 - Gifts of money, real property and/or stock will be accepted if conditions attached to them are acceptable to the Library Commission and to the City Council.

-- The library will not accept for deposit materials which are not out-right gifts.
+- The library will not accept materials which are not out-right gifts.